I heard SGA can fund student group projects. Is this true? How can I apply for funds?

-If you are planning an event between December 1, 2013 – February 15, 2014 the deadline to submit a budget request is November 1, 2013 by 4:00pm.
+If you are planning an event between December 1 and February 15 the deadline to submit a budget request is the first Friday in November by 4:00pm.
 Student Senate and the SGA Allocations Committee stop meeting the week before dead week and do not meet when school is not in session.

 - Reimbursement documents, invoices and original receipts must be turned in to the OSAS Budget Office no later than 30 days after purchasing the goods/services or the event date.